phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 tblPrefix: [Table, Tables]
 secPrefix: [Section, Sections]
 abstract:
-    Backchannels are a method for the listener of a conversation to give feedback without taking the turn.
+    Backchannels such as _yeah_, _right_ or _uh-huh_ are a method for the listener of a conversation to give feedback to the speaker without taking the turn.
 This thesis describes the process of the creation of a prediction system for backchannel responses.
-We trained neural networks to detect segments of speech that are cues for backchannels using acoustic and linguistic input features, and to emit a trigger signal whenever appropriate.
-We compared the performance of various feature combinations and found the optimal layer configurations and context lengths.
-We evaluated the performance of our system objectively using the F1-Score and subjectively in a survey, showing it performs significantly better than a random baseline.
+We train neural networks to detect segments of speech that are cues for backchannels using acoustic and linguistic input features, and to emit a trigger signal whenever appropriate.
+We compare the performance of various feature combinations and search for the optimal layer configurations and context lengths.
+We evaluate the performance of our system objectively using the F1-Score and subjectively in a survey, showing it performs significantly better than a random baseline.

+abstractGerman:
+    Sogenannte _Backchannels_ wie _mhm_, _aha_ und _okay_ geben einem Zuhörer die Möglichkeit dem Sprecher ohne Sprecherwechsel Feedback zu geben.
+Diese Arbeit beschreibt den Prozess einen Prediktor für Backchannels zu entwerfen.
+Wir trainieren neuronale Netze mithilfe von akustischen und linguistischen Merkmalen um die Segmente der Sprache zu erkennen, die Auslöser für Backchannels sind, und um ein Trigger-Signal auszugeben wann immer es angebracht ist.
+Wir vergleichen die Leistung mit verschiedenen Input-Merkmal Kombinationen und suchen nach der optimalen Layer-Konfiguration und Kontext-Länge.
+Wir evaluieren die Leistung unsers Systems objektiv mit dem F1-Score und subjektiv in einer Studie, wobei wir zeigen dass die Ergebnisse signifikant besser sind als eine zufällige Baseline.
 ---